SEA-ME-WE 4: History

-The SEA-ME-WE 4 cable system was developed by a consortium of 16 telecommunications companies which agreed to construct the project on 27 March 2004.
-Construction of the system was carried out by Alcatel Submarine Networks (now a division of Alcatel-Lucent) and Fujitsu.
-The eighteen month construction project was completed on 13 December 2005 with a cost estimate of US$500 million.
-Segment 1 construction, running 8,000 kilometres from Singapore to India, was done by Fujitsu, which also provided the submarine repeater equipment for Segment 4.
+The SEA-ME-WE 4 cable system was developed by a consortium of 16 telecommunications companies under a deal signed on 27 March 2004.
+It was built by Alcatel Submarine Networks (now a division of Alcatel-Lucent) and Fujitsu.
+The 18-month construction project was completed on 13 December 2005 at an estimated cost of US$500 million.
+Fujitsu built segment 1, which runs 8,000 kilometres from Singapore to India, and provided the submarine repeater equipment for Segment 4.

 Outages

 30 January 2008

 On 30 January 2008, Internet services were widely disrupted in the Middle East and in the Indian subcontinent following damage to the SEA-ME-WE 4 and FLAG Telecom cables in the Mediterranean Sea.
 Disruptions of 70 percent in Egypt, and 60 percent in India were reported along with problems in Bahrain, Bangladesh, Kuwait, Pakistan, Qatar, Saudi Arabia and United Arab Emirates.
 In India, small users felt the impact while ISPs could service large users who have more lucrative contracts.

 While the respective contributions of the two cable systems to this blackout is unclear, network outage graphs show anomalies at 04:30 UTC and again at 08:00 UTC.
 The FALCON submarine communications cable was reported severed off the coast of Dubai in the Persian Gulf on 1 February 2008, making it the third over a two-day period.

 Though the cause of the damage to SEA-ME-WE 4 or FLAG has not been declared by either cable operator and 12 hours of video before and after the incident show no ships being in the area, a number of sources speculate these were caused by a ship's anchor near Alexandria, while the Kuwait government attributes the breaks to "weather conditions and maritime traffic".
 The New York Times reported that the damage occurred to the two systems separately near Alexandria and Marseilles.
 The water near Alexandria is restricted and Egypt knew of "no passing ships" at the time.

 For a number of days, SEA-ME-WE 3 was the only remaining cable connecting Europe to the Middle East via Egypt.
 Data transmission capacity between India and Europe was reduced by 75 percent, causing much of the traffic between these sites to be rerouted through the Pacific and Atlantic Oceans.